azamasl/L-BFGS-B-C/README.md

 It would be nice to cite this website as well since it took a significant amount of work...

 # Authors
+This is a fork of
-This C version and Matlab wrapper are written by [Stephen Becker](http://amath.colorado.edu/faculty/becker/), stephen.becker@colorado.edu
+C version and Matlab wrapper are written by [Stephen Becker](http://amath.colorado.edu/faculty/becker/), stephen.becker@colorado.edu

 The L-BFGS-B algorithm was written in the 1990s (mainly 1994, some revisions 1996) by Ciyou Zhu (in collaboration with R.H.
 Byrd, P. Lu-Chen and J. Nocedal)